victor-munoz/GettyImagesDemo/README.md

 ## Code Features

-- Clean app architecture: UI and API separated.
+- Clean app architecture: UI and API separated
-- Package by feature.
+- Package by feature
-- Model View Presenter pattern (MVP).
+- Model View Presenter pattern (MVP)
-- Responsive UI.
+- Responsive UI
-- Use of RecyclerView.
+- Use of RecyclerView
 - Use of ConstraintLayout
 - Use of Collapsing Toolbar Layout
-- Butterknife for Data Binding.
+- Butterknife for Data Binding
 - Dagger 2 for Dependency injection
+- RxJava for asynchronous programming
-- Retrofit + GSON .
+- Retrofit + GSON
-- Picasso for image loading.
+- Glide for image loading
-- Espresso for instrumentation test.
+- Espresso for instrumentation test
-- Cool animations.
+- Cool animations

 ## Screenshots